 Daps is a dream spot for all who hold breakfast near and dear.
 As the most important meal of the day, it’s only right to want to embrace it all day.
 Daps is also one of the best restaurants in Charleston for that early evening omelette craving, without the typical greasy spoon setting.

 It has a rustic and homey feel, with just a dash of cute quirk.
 The menu encourages the ‘anything goes’ indulgence that we all need sometimes, with features such as a breakfast wine list and mimosas on tap.
-A great spot for neighborhood gathering, they’ve hit the perfect balance between relaxed and refined.
+It’s one of the best breakfast and brunch spots in Charleston – great for neighborhood gathering, they’ve hit the perfect balance between relaxed and refined.